supramaxis/learning-nextjs/README.md

 ## Usage

 Once the development server is running, you can access the web app at `http://localhost:3000`.
-From there, you can try the demo or login and click the create links button.
+From there, you can try the demo or login and create a link.
 The shortened URL will be displayed on the page.